-We explain options for paying for a care home, from local authority support to paying yourself, known as self-funding, and NHS Continuing Healthcare to paying the costs yourself.
+We explain options for paying for a care home, from local authority support and NHS Continuing Healthcare to paying the costs yourself.

 Care home fees

 Find out how fees vary across the UK.
 There are also differences depending on the type of care home you are looking for and your care needs.